-The Carcass Cartel is a revolt against waste and an initiative to highlight just how modern, approachable, uncomplicated and above all delicious nose to tail eating can be - spearheaded by some of the UK’s most exciting chefs.
+The Carcass Cartel is a revolt against waste and an initiative to highlight just how modern, approachable, uncomplicated, delicious and above all ethical whole animal eating can be - spearheaded by some of the UK’s most exciting chefs.

 Elliot Cunningham of open fire concept Eat Lagom is a rising star of the UK food scene.
 Having trained in kitchens including Barbecoa, Yosma, Smokestak, Pizza Pilgrims and a small stint at butcher Turner & George; his understanding of food and meat in particular is instinctive, creating some incredibly exciting dishes at his permanent residency - Hackney Church Brew Co.

 A highly accomplished chef, Adam Handling brings his love of Asian flavours and techniques – particularly Japanese – to his kitchen.

 His beautifully presented dishes start with careful sourcing of top quality, seasonal ingredients, prepared in a number of different, creative ways to enhance their inherent properties and deliver real depth of flavour and harmony.

 Initially self taught, Ivan went on to work for the truly inspirational River Cottage HQ in Devon and the Michelin Starred Blue Hill Farm at Stone Barns in New York, fine tuning his skills and further developing his passion for natural, foraged and seasonal produce.

 Hunter gathering is in Imogens blood, learning from a very young age the crafts of plucking, skinning & foraging whilst nurturing a truly wonderful palate for the wild food of Britain.
 Imogen was named in Grace Dents "10 People to Watch in the food industry 2017".